 It made me so desperate to go shopping.
-I would dream of wearing the clothes that they did and when my mum told me we were going shopping, I would get excited.
+I would dream of wearing the clothes that they did.
+When my mum told me we were going shopping, I would get excited.
 I’d try and snag as many things as she’d allow.
-I didn’t really put much thought into what I was getting, if it looked good at that moment, I’d take it.
+I didn’t really put much thought into what I was getting.
+If it looked good at that moment, I’d take it.

 But I didn’t feel good enough because I didn’t have the latest releases from the popular fast fashion brands.
 Trivial – yes, but the world of most young teenagers often is.

-Honestly, I’m lucky in that I learned how horrifying fast fashion is for people and the planet right around the time I was able to go out shopping and buy clothes for myself.
-This stopped me from going out on the shopping binges that I so desperately wanted to go on as a young teenager.
+I’m lucky in that I learned how horrifying fast fashion is for people and the planet right around the time I was able to go out shopping and buy clothes for myself.
+This stopped me from going on shopping binges that I desperately wanted to go on as a young teenager.

-So maybe it seems like I’ve escaped fast fashions hold, and that I am a perfectly happy, sustainable shopper.
+So maybe it seems I’ve escaped fast fashion’s hold and I am a perfectly happy, sustainable shopper.
 Well not exactly.

 As a young woman it’s not easy.
 I’ll be honest, I go on social media platforms like Instagram and see beautiful girls showing off their new fast fashion purchases and my mind will instantly light up.
 ‘You need that’.
 I do resist it, but it’s not an effortless resistance, it’s difficult.

 So it’s all starting to sound a bit like my problem is with social media platforms.
 Namely, YouTube and Instagram rather than fast fashion itself.
 But it’s a combination of both.
-Fast fashion brands do use traditional marketing in the form of TV ads and billboards, but marketing through social media platforms is becoming increasingly pervasive.
+Fast fashion brands use traditional marketing in the form of TV ads and billboards.
+But marketing through social media platforms is becoming increasingly pervasive.

 Several reports have come out stating that young people spend more time online than they do watching TV.
 Social media is fast fashion’s new favourite way to sell.
 Much of the time they don’t even have to pay the women and men who advertise it, they do it of their own accord.